-Reasons to Defend a Consumer
+Reasons to Defend a Consumer Collection Complaint

 The distressed debt buying industry is a multi-billion dollar industry in which debt collectors purchase literally millions of old debts for pennies on the dollar that the original creditors have written off.
 The debt buyers receive minimal information on each account, and certainly do not receive the contract or copies of any communications in which the consumer might have disputed the amount owed.
-In addition, after having unsuccessfully attempted to collect the accounts, these debt buyers regularly resell repackaged portfolios of uncollectable debts to other debt buyers whose connection to the original creditor—and to original documentation and proof—is even more attenuated.
+In addition, after having unsuccessfully attempted to collect the accounts, these debt buyers regularly resell repackaged portfolios of uncollectable debts to other debt buyers whose connection to the original creditor—and to original documentation and proof—is even more distant.

 Because the debts are old, the consumer often will have moved after the credit account was closed, and the debt buyer must first try to locate the consumer’s present residence.
 Debt buyers may try to serve the consumer at the wrong address or even sue the wrong consumer.
 Debt buyers rely on credit reports to locate the consumer, but the credit reports themselves are filled with errors, including incorrectly merged information that mixes the credit reports of two or more people with similar names and other identifying information, and that results in the collector then suing the wrong person.